DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                 - lower coupling: means less interaction
                 - lower coupling provides better software design because objects are more independent, and code is easier to troubleshoot and update

-- 8.2.2 Libraries
+- 8.2.2 🔴Libraries
     - **Software library (Code Libraries)**: a pre-written collection of components (classes, procedures, scripts etc) that do specific tasks, useful to other components (e.g. software libraries for encryption algorithms, managing network connections, or displaying graphics)
     - Shared software libraries contain 📝reusable code, improving developer's efficiency, and reducing the need to write well-known algorithms from scratch; often available as open source
     - Code libraries are packages of reusable functions that may be incorporated into individual development projects.
         - shared libraries can also include many security issues (e.g. Heartbleed), and devs should be aware of the origins of the shared code that they use, and keep informed about any security vulns that might be discovered in these libraries
-        - 📝Code repositories may be used to manage the distribution and updating of these libraries.
+        - ⚒️**Code repositories** are collections of code made by many people, typically open for the use of others.
+An example of this would be Github.  📝Code repositories may be used to manage the distribution and updating of these libraries.
+        - ⚒️**Dynamic Link Libraries (DLLs)** are usually 📝functions meant to be used with a specific coding language for a specific purpose.
+For example, there are many DLLs for creating machine learning AI in Python.
+These libraries allow the AI to have data for use when communicating with a person.
+The AI would possess a library in their code, which would tell them how to respond to specific statements.
         - 🔥OWASP recommends four critical best practices for libraries and frameworks:
             - 🔨using libraries and frameworks from trusted sources that are broadly used and well maintained
             - 🔨maintaining an inventory of third-party libraries
             - 🔨updating libraries and components proactively
             - 🔨reducing attack surface by limiting what functions can be used.
-        - **Software Development Kits SDK**: Organizations trying to make libraries more accessible to developers often publish SDKs.
+        - ⚒️**Software Development Kits SDK**: Organizations trying to make libraries more accessible to developers often publish SDKs.
 SDKs are collections of software libraries combined with documentation, examples, and other resources designed to help programmers get up and running quickly in a development environment.
 SDKs also often include specialized utilities designed to help developers design and test code.

 - 8.2.3 Tool sets
     - Forcing all devs to use the same toolset can reduce productivity and job satisfaction; however letting every dev choose their own tools and environment widens an organization's attack surface